Active Learning: Utilizing Backwards Design To Articulate Learning Outcomes & Maximize Student Learning

 - It can be a struggle to move from a course designed haphazardly around content and topics toward a more comprehensive, scaffolded design aimed specifically at student learning

-This is the first in a series of webinars focused on Active Learning that will be followed by a future webinar focused specifically on formative and summative assessments.
+This is the first in a series of spring 2023 webinars focused on Active Learning.
 However, each webinar in this series stands-alone.

-This webinar will take an “active learning” approach so participants should expect to watch and listen but also to write, think, and communicate with the presenter and each other during the webinar.
-Case studies will be presented but participants are encouraged to think about and work on a course that is relevant to them during the webinar.
+This webinar will take an “active learning” approach so participants should expect to watch and listen but more importantly to write, think, and participate with the presenter and with each other during the webinar.
+Case studies will be presented but participants are encouraged to think about and work on a course that is relevant to them.

-- Explore and define the Active Learning paradigm by contrasting it with the “transmission of knowledge” approach to teaching and learning
+- Explore the Active Learning paradigm by contrasting it with the Transmission of Knowledge approach to teaching and learning.

 - K12 & 2-year & 4-year institutions

 - Any educator interested in learning more about backward design for active learning

 "Online discussion assignments should be something both students and faculty look forward to when they log into their online classes and/or enhance the learning of hybrid or face-to-face students..
 Lets make sure our online discussions are place where faculty get to teach and where students get to learn."